By Incognito on 22/03/16 11:36 AM

 These various technologies and multiple access networks can cause major headaches when manual processes don’t align.
 That being said, it wouldn’t be impossible to create scripted parameterized flows or templates for each of these scenarios on the network.
 The values of many of these parameters are often documented in an IPAM system.
 For example, the network access technology is often captured by some service type or tag, the routing element vendor is captured in the device inventory data, and routing information can be collected by the hub or region that the routing element resides in.
 There is no reason why an automated IPAM solution couldn’t allow you to script these flows specifically to your network and trigger them based on a simple deployment lifecycle.
 Doing so can reduce the frustration of dealing with various technologies.

-Implementing a solution that cuts down manual processes not only reduces errors caused by cumbersome grunt-work, it saves OPEX, reduces time-to-market for new services, and cuts down the risk of service disruptions.
-For more information on finding a solution that fits your initiatives, check out the guide: 5 Ways to Streamline IP Deployments on your Network.
+Implementing a solution that cuts down manual processes not only reduces errors caused by cumbersome grunt-work, but it also saves OPEX, reduces time-to-market for new services, and cuts down the risk of service disruptions.